ABOUT

 Decades of conflict led by a brutal military regime in Myanmar, forced hundreds of thousands of ethnic nationals to flee their homes and seek refuge in neighbouring Thailand.

-Nine refugee camps run along the length of the Thai Myanmar border, providing shelter for over 30 years to over 150,000 refugees.
-These camps are located across the border from conflict areas and provide a home to the many ethnic groups from Karen State, Karenni State, Kachin State, Shan State, Chin State, Mon State, Rakhine State (Rohingya) and Myanmar nationals.
-Many families and students who were forced to leave their homes to seek safety from the Burmese Army (Tatmadaw) during the previous years of military repression in the heart of the country, still live in the camps today.
+9 temporary shelter camps run along the length of the Thai Myanmar border, and have provided shelter for over 30 years to well over 150,000 refugees.
+These camps are located across the border from the conflict areas and provide a home to the many ethnic groups from Karen State, Karenni State, Kachin State, Shan State, Chin State, Mon State, Rakhine State (Rohingya) and Myanmar nationals.
+Many families and students who were forced to leave their homes to seek safety from the Burmese Army (Tatmadaw) during the previous years of military repression in the heart of the country, still live in the camps today with no opportunity to return home.
+Now the number of displaced people has increased as thousands more flee the current fighting and the threat of conscription.

-According to UNHCR verified registration figures in April 2021, 91,795 refugees remain in the nine camps as the community face the new political situation in their home country, with hopes of a dignified and safe return home dashed by the military coup on 1st February 2021.
-In addition to this, the more transmissable Delta variant of Covid-19 is spreading fast in the region and has now reached the camps and put residents into lockdown.
-Humanitarian supports continue to be provided by international local NGOs (Non Governmental Organisations) and by CBOs (Community Based Organisations) but limited access, cuts to funding and the situation in Myanmar are leading to increased mental health issues for the refugee community.
+According to UNHCR verified registration figures in May 2024, 90,759 refugees live in the nine camps, while TBC are assisting population numbers of 96,838 refugees.
+Humanitarian supports continue to be provided by international and local NGOs (Non Governmental Organisations) and by CBOs (Community Based Organisations) but limited access, cuts to funding and the situation in Myanmar are leading to increased mental health issues for the refugee community.

-The situation is an evolving one and all humanitarian agencies along the border are preparing for the possible influx of refugees as well as supporting the existing refugees and migrants.
+The situation is an evolving one and all humanitarian agencies along the border are assisting with the influx of refugees were possible as well as supporting the existing refugees and migrants.

-Here at Sermpanya Foundation - our team are making video and other materials to support the displaced communities and are on standby to mobilise our mobile cinema to meet the needs of the emergency response providing communication, essential knowledge and psycho-social relief.
+Here at Sermpanya Foundation - our team continuje to produce films and other audio visual materials to support the displaced communities and are on standby to mobilise our mobile cinema to meet the needs of the emergency response providing communication, essential knowledge and psycho-social relief.

 “… a community spirit flourishes where thousands assemble to watch a film”